Download PDF versions of the coaching information sheets:

 - improved success rate on strategic activities and programmes of change.

-Stephen Harrison is an Associate Certified Coach (ACC) through and member of the International Coach Federation (ICF), is committed to upholding the ICF Code of Conduct and his ongoing professional development; and was trained through the NeuroLeadership Group, an ICF-accredited training organisation.
+Stephen gained the Associate Certified Coach (ACC) certification in 2017 through the International Coach Federation (ICF), is committed to upholding the ICF Code of Conduct and his ongoing professional development; and was trained through the NeuroLeadership Group, an ICF-accredited training organisation.

 Creating a high performing team requires more than bringing a group of people together to achieve a common goal.
 Leaders often assume that when they bring high performing individuals together that a team will naturally form.
 While the individual strengths of team members are valuable assets, a functioning team requires capabilities that are often not naturally present and must be consciously cultivated.
 Developing these capabilities takes time, and can be accelerated with the help of a team coach.